Are You Scared of Your Child?

 If you create routines to pacify one particular child and don’t take the needs of other family members into account, you are promoting selfishness and self-centeredness.
 "In addition, stress and uneasiness will be present in the household because one child has too much power and influence," Hoefle points out.
 "If a child has to make a small sacrifice to accommodate the needs of others, he will learn to be considerate and consequently, greater harmony will be enjoyed in the home."

 4. Are you consistent?

 When you have a rule that no TV is allowed until homework is finished, avoid making exceptions.
 Try to be consistent in enforcing guidelines, or the child won't have a clear understanding of your expectations.
 "If a particular punishment or withholding of privileges is associated with a certain offense, enforce the disciplinary action without showing the child you feel guilty," says Dr. Raymond.
 "Also, don't try to compensate and undo the consequences."

 Being a parent or nanny has its tough moments.
 Sometimes it seems like requirements for the job are nerves of steel and a backbone of iron.
-Nevertheless, remember that if you reward bad behavior and placate your child to avoid a tantrum, you can expect the bad behavior to continue.
+Nevertheless, remember that if you reward bad behaviour and placate your child to avoid a tantrum, you can expect the bad behaviour to continue.
 The good news is the above guidelines can help you navigate this difficult aspect of raising a child.

 Mary West is a freelance writer whose work has appeared in an array of online publications.

 Read Next: 9 Tips to Get Your Children Talking